-The asphaltic concrete surface course should conform to City of San Antonio Standard Construction Guidelines, 2008.
+The asphaltic concrete surface course should conform to applicable city or county guidelines.
 The asphaltic concrete should be installed as per applicable city or TxDOT Guidelines.

 Perimeter Drainage

 It is important that proper perimeter drainage be provided so that infiltration of surface water from compacted areas surrounding the pavement is minimized, or if this is not possible, curbs should extent through the base and into the subgrade.
 A crack sealant compatible to both asphalt and concrete should be installed at the concrete-asphalt interfaces.